-The Company incurred legal fees from Azevedo Sette Advogados ("ASA"), a law firm where Luis Miraglia, a director of Jaguar, is a partner.
-Fees paid to ASA are recorded at the exchange amount, representing the amount agreed to by the parties and included in general and administrative expenses in the condensed interim consolidated statements of operations and comprehensive income (loss).
-Legal fees paid to ASA were \$63,000 for the year ended March 31, 2021 (\$19,000 for year ended December 31, 2020).
+The Company incurred legal fees from Azevedo Sette Advogados ("ASA"), a law firm where Luis Miraglia, a director of Jaguar is a partner.
+Fees paid to ASA are recorded at the exchange amount, representing the amount agreed to by the parties and included in general and administrative expenses in the consolidated statements of operations and comprehensive income (loss).
+Legal fees paid to ASA were \$7,000 and \$25,000 for the three and six months ended June 30, 2021 (\$3,000 and \$6,000, for the three and six months ended June 30, 2020).